vicssb/Ebook-with-ChatGPT-and-MidJourney/readme.md

 Follow this guide and learn how to create an e-book from scratch using simple and practical tools.
 Transform your knowledge into valuable content and share it with the world!

+## Prompts

+### Title Creation

+Create a title for an ebook on the topic Ohm's Laws and Resistor Associations.
+The ebook is in the niche of the technical course in electricity and the sub-niche is solving exercises.
+The title should be epic and short.
+List 5 variations of the title

+Current Master: Master Ohm and Resistors in Practice

+### Cover Image

+Create an image for the cover of an ebook with the following title Current Master: Master Ohm and Resistors in Practice

+### Content Insert

+Write a text for an ebook, focused on technical courses, listing the main topics of Ohm's Laws and resistor associations with examples and exercises.

+{RULES}

+> Always explain in a simple way

+> Keep the text concise

+> Always provide examples of application in real contexts

+> Always include a suggestive title for each topic

+### Exercises

+Create 5 circuit exercises with visual diagrams of the circuits.

+Explain each step of the calculation in clear detail.

+Apply Ohm's Law to find values ​​of current, voltage and resistance.

+Use resistors in series and parallel in examples.

+Include mixed circuits to practice complex challenges.

 ---

 <p align="left">